The Long Good Friday: Plot

-Leaving the hotel, Shand steps into his chauffeur-driven car only to find it has been commandeered by IRA assassins.
-He sees Victoria also kidnapped in another car.
-As his car speeds to an unknown destination, Shand comes to terms with his fate.
+Leaving the hotel, Shand steps unsuspectingly into his chauffeur-driven car, only to find it has been commandeered by IRA assassins.
+He sees Victoria desperately struggling as she's held captive by IRA henchmen in another car.
+There is no sign of Razors.
+As the car passes through London with Shand captive, the assassin who killed Colin smirks as he keeps his gun trained on him and Harold reflects on his predicament, ultimately even smiling ruefully.